 - Both RMSE values are in the units of the data.
 For example, if your data is temperature measurements in degrees Celsius, a Validation RMSE of 50 is very high because it means that the forecasted values differed from the true values by approximately 50 degrees on average.
 However, if your data is daily revenue in U.S. dollars of a large retail store, the same Validation RMSE of 50 is very small because it means that the forecasted daily revenue only differed from the true values by $50 per day on average.

 To forecast future values, the forest model must be trained by associating explanatory variables with dependent variables for each location.
 The forest model requires repeated training data, but there is only one time series for each location.
 To create multiple sets of explanatory and dependent variables within a single time series, time windows are constructed in which the time steps inside each time window are used as explanatory variables, and the next time step after the time window is the dependent variable.
-For example, if there are 20 time steps at a location, and the time window is 4 time steps, there are 16 sets of explanatory and dependent variables used to train the forest at that location.
-The first set has time steps 1, 2, 3, and 4 as explanatory variables and time step 5 as the dependent variable.
-The second set has time steps 2, 3, 4, and 5 as explanatory variables and time step 6 as the dependent variable.
-The final set has time steps 16, 17, 18, and 19 as explanatory variables and time step 20 as the dependent variable.
+For example, if there are 20 time steps at a location, and the time window is 5 time steps, there are 15 sets of explanatory and dependent variables used to train the forest at that location.
+The first set has time steps 1, 2, 3, 4, and 5 as explanatory variables and time step 6 as the dependent variable.
+The second set has time steps 2, 3, 4, 5, and 6 as explanatory variables and time step 7 as the dependent variable.
+The final set has time steps 15, 16, 17, 18, and 19 as explanatory variables and time step 20 as the dependent variable.
 The number of time steps within each time window can be specified using the Time Step Window parameter.
 The time window can be as small as 1 (so that there is only a single time step within each time window) and cannot exceed one-third of the number of time steps at the location.

 Using the trained forest model, the final time steps of the location are used as explanatory variables to forecast the first future time step.
 The second future time step is then forecasted using the previous time steps in the time window, where one of these time steps is the first forecasted value.
 The third forecasted time step similarly uses the previous time steps in the window, where two of these time steps are previous forecasted time steps.
 This process continues through all future time steps.